jnbellinger/GroupAlgebraSymmetry/README.md

 # GroupAlgebraSymmetry
-Find commutation relations for differential transforms in a group algebra over a finite non-abelian group In the paper "Symmetries of preon interactions modeled as a finite group" (J.N.
+Find commutation relations for differential chnages that generate continuous transforms in a group algebra over a finite non-abelian group In the paper "Symmetries of preon interactions modeled as a finite group" (J.N.
 Bellinger J.Math.Phys.38: 3414-3426,1997), I showed that non-abelian finite groups can sustain a special type of